 How long does banana bread last?

-Properly stored banana bread can last up to 3 days at room temperature and about 3 months in the freezer.
+Stored right, banana bread lasts about 3 days at room temp and up to 3 months in the freezer.

 Conclusion